 5. Provide fresh commercial content

-Incentives to engage, such as discount vouchers or offers, can be easily integrated into store microsites, and are an excellent call-to-actions for driving footfall to stores.
+Incentives to engage, such as discount vouchers or offers, can be easily integrated into store microsites, and are excellent call-to-actions for driving footfall to stores.

-Local search strategies are a key tool brands must use to retain a competitive edge.
+Local search strategies are key tool brands must use to retain a competitive edge.
 Through using the right platforms and tools when implementing a local SEO strategy, brands can expect to see an increase in web traffic, footfall and sales.
 In addition, the above techniques have proven to enhance the customer experience, resulting in improved customer loyalty and retention.